About NRS: Northwest River Supplies History and Company

 Bill was drawn to rivers, to the beautiful places they carried him, to the challenge of running rapids, and to the people and experiences that made every trip a memory to cherish.
-Now in his 80s, Bill is still running rivers and still working to help others pursue their passions on the water.
+Until he passed away peacefully at the age of 88, Bill was running rivers and working to help others pursue their passions on the water.
 And the nearly 100 employee-owners at NRS are committed to the same singular vision.
 What draws us to water is what drives us every day.

 As Bill Parks neared his 80th birthday, he knew he needed to consider the legacy he wanted to leave behind.
 He could have sold NRS to the highest bidder, taken his money and floated off into the sunset, but that wasn’t his style.
 Instead, Bill helped finance a deal to sell the company to his employees.
 In 2014, NRS became 100% employee owned.